KavitaXinFin/Docs-MyCon/docs/faq/faq.md

-﻿# MyContract Frequently Asked Questions

-!!! quote "How can I pay for My-Contract Packages??"
+﻿!!! quote "How can I pay for My-Contract Packages??"
     Pay for your My Contract package using XDCE.
 Create an account and proceed to our payment gateway by hitting 'Code My Contract'.

 !!! quote "Which Blockchain are supported?"